shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

    by Stéphane Haussler

-In this section, we explore rotations in minkowski space.
-We express rotations first as linear combination of bivectors, and systematically derive the expression as:
+In this page, I systematically explore the geometric differential representation of rotations in minkowski spacetime.
+Rotations are first expressed as linear combination of rotation planes with bivectors.
+The dual differential 2-forms are then derived, as well as the mixed tensor representation in form of matrices.

-* linear combination of bicovectors
-* doubly contravariant rank 2 tensor
-* doubly convariant rank 2 tensor
-* mixed tensors of rank (1,1)

-We work out the Lie algebra of the Lorentz group and the matrix representation of rotations.
+We work out the Lie algebra of the Lorentz group as well as the full matrix representation of rotations.
 The mixed wedge products are fully expressed in terms of tensor products and their symmetries highlighted.

 The :math:`♯♯` Rotation Tensor
 ------------------------------